 Teaching Online vs. the Classroom – How Do They Compare?By Maggie Palmer

-Teaching English online has seen incredible growth in popularity in recent years, which leads to consideration of the differences in teaching online vs. the classroom.
-Which is better for you – the virtual classroom or a traditional, brick and mortar TEFL school?
-Learning about the differences between these two options can help you decide which career path to pursue – or if you should pursue both!
+Teaching English online has seen incredible growth in popularity in recent years and especially now, because of the current COVID-19 pandemic, which leads to consideration of the differences in teaching online vs. the classroom.
+Which is better for you — the virtual classroom, a traditional brick and mortar TEFL/TESOL school, or maybe even a combination of the two?
+Learning about the differences between these two options can help you decide which career path to pursue — or if you should pursue both!

 What are the main differences between teaching English in the classroom and teaching online?